selivan/squid-ad-groups-no-ext-acl/README.md

 Samba is used, server should be member of AD domain, wbinfo -t should work.

-Script periodicaly queries users for selected groups and updates files.
-If group did not change, file remains unchanged.
-If one of groups has changed, squid service is reloaded.
+Script periodicaly queries user list for selected groups and updates files.
+If group did not change, corresponding file remains unchanged.
+If one of groups has changed, file is updated and squid service is reloaded.